canerb/kickpredict/SETUP.md

-# Soccer AI - Setup Guide
+# KickPredict - Setup Guide

 ## 🚀 Quick Start

-Your Soccer AI prediction app is ready!
+Your KickPredict football prediction app is ready!
 Here's how to set it up:

 ### 1. Start the Application